Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Geometry and notation

 Here, $\epsilon := m/\lambda$ is a small quantity, and for the region outside the Earth's surface it is less than $10^{-9}$.
-The pN metric can be obtained now by expanding the spatial part in Eq.\ \eqref{Eq_Schwarzschild_metric_iso} to first order and $g_{tt}$ so second order in $\epsilon$.
-In this way, we get indeed the pN metric \eqref{Eq_pN_metric_Schwarzschild_spherical} after the identification $\lambda \hat{=} R$ at the given level of accuracy.
+The pN metric can be obtained now by expanding the spatial part in Eq.\ \eqref{Eq_Schwarzschild_metric_iso} to first-order and $g_{00}$ to second-order in $\epsilon$.
+In this way, we indeed recover the pN metric \eqref{Eq_pN_metric_Schwarzschild_spherical} after the identification $\lambda \hat{=} R$ at the given level of accuracy.